Château Coutet

 The history of Château Coutet

-The winegrowing history of Château Coutet began in 1643, when Charles Le Guérin, known as Seigneur de Coutet, made it one of the first vineyards in the Sauternes appellation.
-The estate was passed down to his descendants until 1788.
-Gabriel-Barthélemy Romain de Filhot took over ownership of Coutet on the eve of the French Revolution.
-After this tumultuous period, the estate reverted to his grandson, the Marquis Romain-Bertrand de Lur-Saluces, who became the world‘s leading producer of sweet white wines.
-At the time, he also owned Châteaux d‘Yquem, de Fargues, Filhot and de Malle.
+The viticultural history of Château Coutet begins in 1643, when Charles Le Guérin, known as the Lord of Coutet, made it one of the first vineyards in the Sauternes appellation.
+The property was passed down to his descendants until 1788.
+Then, Gabriel-Barthélemy Romain de Filhot became owner of Coutet on the eve of the French Revolution.
+After this tumultuous period, the estate returned to his grandson, Marquis Romain-Bertrand de Lur-Saluces, who then became the world's largest producer of sweet white wines.
+At the time, he also owned Châteaux d'Yquem, de Fargues, Filhot and de Malle.
 Château Coutet remained his property until 1926.

 In 1926, Henry-Louis Guy, an industrialist from Lyon, became the new owner of Château Coutet.
-He installed the famous and unrivalled Guy & Mital hydraulic presses, one of the secrets behind the extraction of the estate‘s finest juices.
-His daughter, who remarried Edmond Rolland, ran the estate until 1977, and it was in her honor that an exceptional cuvée was produced, named "Cuvée Madame".
+He installed the famous and unmatched Guy & Mital hydraulic presses, which are one of the secrets behind extracting the estate's finest juices.
+His daughter, who remarried to Edmond Rolland, managed the property until 1977, and it is in her honour that an exceptional cuvée is produced and named 'Cuvée Madame'.

 In 1977, Marcel Baly and his two sons, Philippe and Dominique, became owners of Château Coutet.
-Originally from Alsace, the family divided their time between France and the United States.
-This period marked the beginning of a renewal of the vineyard and farm buildings.
-In 1994, wishing to bring greater expertise to Château Coutet, they signed an exclusive partnership agreement with Société Baron Philippe de Rothschild, on both technical and commercial levels.
+Of Alsatian origin, the family divides its time between France and the United States.
+This period marks the beginning of a renewal of the vineyard and operating buildings.
+In 1994, wishing to bring greater expertise to Château Coutet, they signed an exclusive partnership agreement with Baron Philippe de Rothschild Company, both technically and commercially.

-Thomas Jefferson, third President of the United States of America, spent many years in France.
-He was ambassador from 1785 to 1789.
-A fine gourmet, he also worked as a wine broker, writing travel diaries of the great French wine regions.
-He celebrated Château Coutet as "the best Sauternes in Barsac".
+Thomas Jefferson, third president of the United States of America, spent a long time in France.
+He was Ambassador there from 1785 to 1789.
+A fine gastronome, he also worked as a wine broker and notably wrote travel journals in the great French wine regions.
+Well-informed, he celebrated Château Coutet as 'the best Sauternes of Barsac'.

 What are the characteristics of Château Coutet wines?

-The vineyard covers a total area of 38.5 hectares, and the vines are on average 38 years old.
-Château Coutet‘s grape varieties are composed of Semillon (75%), Sauvignon Blanc (23%) and Muscadelle (2%).
+The vineyard covers a total area of 38.5 hectares and the vines are on average 38 years old.
+The grape variety composition of Château Coutet consists of Sémillon (75%), Sauvignon Blanc (23%) and Muscadelle (2%).

-The soil at Château Coutet is composed of reddish clay.
-Fine gravel, deposited by the Garonne or, depending on the plot, sand blown in by the wind, rests on a limestone subsoil.
-The proximity of a small river, the Ciron, provides Château Coutet with the autumn fog necessary for the development of the Botrytis cinerea fungus.
-This fungus promotes the progressive concentration of sugars in the berries, known as noble rot.
+The soil of Château Coutet consists of reddish clay.
+Fine gravel, deposited by the Garonne or, depending on the plots, wind-blown sands, rest on a limestone subsoil.
+The proximity of a small stream, the Ciron, provides Château Coutet with the autumn mists necessary for the formation of the Botrytis cinerea fungus.
+This fungus promotes a gradual concentration of sugars present in the berries, known as noble rot.

-The grapes at Château Coutet are harvested by hand, in several passes, as each bunch does not reach over-ripeness at the same time.
-The wine is matured for a year and a half in cellars offering constant, clement temperature conditions.
+The grape harvest at Château Coutet is carried out manually, in several passes since each bunch does not reach over-ripeness at the same time.
+The wine is aged for a year and a half in cellars offering mild and constant temperature conditions.

-The marriage between foie gras and Château Coutet wines is recognized by all gourmets.
-As for cheeses, the combination of the two "noble rots" penicilium roqueforti from Roquefort and botrytis from Sauternes is also an excellent choice, as are pressed cooked cheeses such as Comté (24 months maturing).
-Finally, fruit-based desserts also go well with Château Coutet‘s sweet wines.
+The pairing of foie gras and Château Coutet wines is recognised by all gastronomes.
+Regarding cheeses, the combination of the two 'noble rots' - the penicillium roqueforti of Roquefort and the botrytis of Sauternes - is also an excellent choice, as are cooked pressed cheeses such as Comté (24 months aged).
+Finally, fruit-based desserts also pair very well with the sweet wines of Château Coutet.